vvscode/docs/docs/verification/verification-for-ios/verification-ios-callout-verification.md

 ---
 title: Callout Verification
+excerpt: >-
-excerpt: 'Verify a phone number with a (PSTN) call to the user.
-The user will get instructions that they need to press a digit. '
+  Verify a phone number with a (PSTN) call to the user.
+The user will get instructions that they need to press a digit.
 next:
   pages:
     - verification-ios-guidelines-for-acting-on-completion-handler-outcome